 Interns can expect to leave the Africa Center with deepened skills in research methods, analysis, and writing, as well as expanded knowledge of Africa and security issues.
 Candidates may submit applications at any time.

 To apply: Please submit a resume, cover letter, and brief (3–5 pages) writing sample to [email protected].
 Please include “Research Internship” in the subject line of your email.
 Your cover letter should include expected start/end dates and hours available.
+Please note that the Research section does not anticipate recruiting interns for summer 2024.

 Community and Alumni Affairs Internship